Heather Garriock: Club career

 Garriock began her career playing football in Australia.
 She played for Marconi Stallions, NSW Sapphires, and Queensland Sting before moving overseas.

 She signed with Adirondack Lynx of Women's Premier Soccer League in 2006.
 She made six appearances in 2006 before returning to the Australian National Team.
 In 2007, she made a further five appearances.
 In total, she made 11 appearances for Adirondack Lynx, while scoring 10 goals and chipping in eight assists.

 Garriock was on the move once again in 2008, playing for Fortuna Hjørring in Denmark, before moving back to Australia to play for Sydney FC in the Australian W-League.

 In 2009, Garriock was selected for the Women's Professional Soccer league in the United States.
 In the 2008 WPS International Draft, she was picked 12th overall by Chicago Red Stars.
 For the inaugural 2009 Women's Professional Soccer season, she appeared for Chicago in 5 games (0 starts, 89 total minutes) and recorded an assist.
 It was announced on 30 September 2009 that Chicago had waived their option for a second year, thus making Garriock a free agent.

 She returned to her previous team, Sydney FC, following her release from Chicago.

 In October 2013, Garriock joined Western Sydney Wanderers.

 Garriock retired from national league football after the 2013–14 W-League season.

 International career

 Garriock first represented the Australia in October 1999 in a friendly against China at 16 years old.
 She has represented her country in the 2000 Summer Olympics in Sydney as well as the 2004 Summer Olympics in Athens.

 She has also appeared for Australia in the 2003 and 2007 editions of the FIFA Women's World Cup.
 She scored two goals in 2003 and one in 2007.

-In 2013, Garriock was selected for a national team tour that included a match against the United States, though did not play in the match.
-After the tour, Football Federation Australia denied a claim from Garriock to cover childcare expenses for her young daughter.
-A subsequent appeal to the New South Wales Civil and Administrative Tribunal was unsuccessful.